Scientific Areas of Interest

 Click Animal health for PDF version.

-Discovery Chemistry Research & Technologies (DCRT) invents and discovers new molecules that can become medicines.
+Discovery Chemistry Research & Technologies (DCRT) invents and discovers new small molecules that can become medicines.
 These molecules must have the right characteristics to test innovative therapeutic hypotheses and be differentiated from those of our competitors.
-To achieve this, DCRT works with all therapeutic areas to choose the right biological targets whose manipulation may lead to positive patient outcomes.
+To achieve this, DCRT partners with all therapeutic areas within Lilly to choose the right biological targets whose manipulation may lead to positive patient outcomes.
 DCRT brings together many different scientific disciplines to design, prepare, and select the best molecular scaffolds for optimization, with the ultimate goal of delivering a single molecule that has the best combination of attributes to be tested in the clinic.

 Molecule Design & Identification:

-- In silico & related technologies
+- In silico & related technologies, including artificial intelligence/machine learning for novel drug discovery

-- Analytical methodologies & instrumentation
+- Novel Analytical methodologies & instrumentation to improve efficiency

 - Complementary chemical diversity